gabbo89/EEA2024-2025/docs/2a_Bismark_file_descr.md

 ## Splitting_report
 {: .no_toc }
+The Bismark methylation extractor produces also a reporting summary.
 It represent a summary of the splitting step executed by bismark_methylation_extractor.
 It report the % of methylated Cs in the different contexts.
-The file is
+The file is a textual file.

 [Back to the tutorial](https://gabbo89.github.io/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.html#bismark-meth_extract)